robertwhunter/nephromaths/_book/07-Phosphate.md

 There is some evidence that using the equation is less likely result in errors [@barth2000].

 ### Reference ranges

+The normal renal response to hypophosphateaemia is to drop FEPO~4~ to 5% (i.e. TRP \> 0.95).

-As a general rule, TRP < 0.8 is abnormal (or < 0.9 if P~PO4~ < 0.8 mM).
+Therefore, FEPO~4~ \> 20% (TRP \< 0.8) is abnormal; or 10% and 0.9 if P~PO4~ \< 0.8 mM).

 Age-specific reference ranges for TmP/GFR have been reported [@payne1998a].
 These are approximately the same as reference ranges for P~PO4~.
+In other words, [TmP/GFR < 0.8 mM](https://pubmed.ncbi.nlm.nih.gov/17895770/) indicates renal phosphate wasting in hypophosphataemia.

+## Hypophosphataemia

+### Consequences

+Largely due to lack of ATP:

+- osteomalacia
+- muscle weakness / respiratory failure
+- arrhythmia
+- rhabdo
+- metabolic acidosis
+- haemolytic anaemia

-## Causes of hypophosphataemia
+### Causes of hypophosphataemia

 The differential diagnosis and diagnostic approach is reviewed by Imel & Econs [-@imel2012a].